OpenTreeOfLife/taxomachine/README.md

 opentree-taxomachine
 ====================
 Taxomachine is a tool for indexing and querying the Open Tree Taxonomy (OTT) associated with the Open Tree of Life project.
+It can be run either as a server plugin, or as a standalone program.

 Installation